JohanVillard/holbertonschool-low_level_programming/recursion/README.md

 P1T1 : Print a string in reverse
 P1T2 : Return the length of string
 P1T3 : Return the factorial of a number
+PIT4 : Return the value of x raised to the power y